 After their scavenger hunt, the Mystery Clan traveled to Trillium Camp, stopping at the log circle to play a few rounds of “Guess that Animal.”
 To play, homeschoolers and instructors would act like a specific animal, making the noises they would make or moving in the way they might move, while the rest guessed that animal they were.

 The Beaver Clan spent their day building a giant snow fort!
 They shoveled the snow into a large pile, using sleds to transport snow from one location to another.
 They decorated their fort with dried goldenrod and a flag that waved proudly in the chilly breeze.
 The Beaver Clan plans to continue working on this impressive snow structure in the weeks to come.

 The Winter Explorers had an exciting Thursday!
 Together they explored the forests near the South Hill Town Recreation Way, trekking through deep snow and searching for tracks.
 They hiked down a hill towards a frozen lake and explored the area when members of the group suddenly noticed a creature watching them- a red fox sitting on an overlooking hill.

 The explorers’ excitement grew as the fox moved from its perch down towards the lake’s edge where they watched.
 It got closer and closer until it stopped, sat down in the snow, curled up, yawned and appeared to take a nap in the sun.
 This incredible encounter lasted about forty-five minutes until the explorers started to get cold.
 They said goodbye to the fox and thanked it for this special encounter.

 Thanks for reading!
-We're hopeful for more snow, tracking and exciting stories to share in the winter weeks to come.
+We’re hoping for more snow, tracking, and exciting stories to share in the winter weeks to come.